How to Choose the Right Photo for a Custom Photo Puzzle

 What makes a great photo for a custom photo puzzle?

-A great photo for a custom photo puzzle has three qualities that together determine how the finished puzzle reads when assembled.
+A great photo for a custom photo puzzle (a made-to-order personalized photo gift printed from your image) has three qualities that together determine how the finished puzzle reads when assembled.
 The image is sharp at print size, the subject sits prominently in the frame, and the colors and contrast give each puzzle piece enough visual variety to find its place during assembly.

 Sharpness comes from resolution.
 Subject prominence comes from how you framed the shot.
 Visual variety comes from light, color, and detail.
 Photos that fail on any one of these tend to disappoint: a low-resolution photo prints fuzzy, a tiny subject becomes lost across the puzzle pieces, and a single-color image (sky-only, snow-only) produces a frustrating puzzle where every piece looks identical.